 - Reminder — K-State Online Classic was retired Jan.
 1, 2017.
 Instructors no longer have the ability to access K-State Online Classic after Jan.
 1, 2017.
 Instructors who need access to their old content in Classic will be required to submit a request form.
+On Dec 15, 2017, all information residing in K-State Online Classic will be archived and reside permanently offline.
+At that time, if instructors need access to the old data, a request form will need to be submitted and it may take several weeks to retrieve the information.

 - Allow students to view "What-if" scores that include muted assignments is a new feature being voted on now in the Canvas Community.
 This feature would allow students to calculate the "what-if" score for muted assignments.